-The UTC English Department offers minors in literature and creative writing, and BA programs in Creative Writing, Literature, and Rhetoric & Professional Writing.
+The UTC English Department offers minors in literature and creative writing, and BA programs in Creative Writing, Literary Studies, and Rhetoric & Professional Writing.

 Our core empowers students with historical, theoretical, and practical knowledge of the cultural and linguistic forces that continue to shape our society.
 We teach you to analyze literary and nonliterary texts, and to produce clear and forceful writing of your own.